self-care = social justice.

 kindly say “i'm busy”.

-point at the sign and kindly say “i'm busy” when someone ignores the sign and interrupts him anyway.
+point at the sign and kindly say “i'm busy” when someone consciously ignores the sign (or simply doesn't see it) and interrupts him anyway.

-[because yes—saying ‘no’ will make mr monk feel awkward as hell (until he’s done it enough times it feels normalthen enough more times it comes to feel holy)
+[because yes—saying ‘no’ will make mr monk feel awkward as hell (until he’s done it enough times it feels normal {then enough more times that saying no feels holy})

 and

-holding that boundary is how he doesn’t burn the unlucky nth knocker with resentment that’s boiled into rage because mr monk let it bubble beneath the surface for so long.]
+holding that boundary is how he doesn’t burn the unlucky nth knocker (with frustration that his resentment has boiled into rage {because mr monk let it bubble beneath the surface for so long}).]

 lesson number two (out of fifty nine million, and change):